jkurtak/journey-through-spring/docs/spring-core/beans/README.md

 ### Property Injection with @Autowired
 The favored alternative to constructor injection is property level injection.
 This approach illustrates a lot more of the Spring magic because it's using reflection to discover properties of your class that need to be provided by Spring.
 Surprising to many people it can even inject **private** properties into your class.

+This approach is very convenient in our class but things change dramatically when you want to test it.

 * **Read:** [Dangers of Field Injection](http://vojtechruzicka.com/field-dependency-injection-considered-harmful/)